Pixelmath-Academy/C001-C004/README.md

-# TOI-Zero 68 Solutions
+# C001-C004

 This repository contains solutions for the TOI-Zero 68 competition problems, Python, C, C++.
 These solutions are part of the @Pixelmath.
+Copyright in some ways

 ## About PixelGrader